- No red lines

 Country-specific generalisations are not helpful.
 The "red lines" of academic cooperation need to be constantly re-explored.
 Static "one size fits all" approaches are not suitable for acting and reacting in very specific contexts.
 Against this backdrop, KIWi provides support in establishing an individual risk and opportunity appraisal.Dr Kai Sicks, Secretary General of the German Academic Exchange Service (DAAD)

-Please feel free to contact us with any questions and concerns you may have on risk and security management in international academic cooperations.
+Please contact us if you have any questions about risk and security issues in your international academic cooperations: